vbookshelf/PhoebeAi-English-Practice-Chatbot/README.md

 # PhoebeAi English Practice Chatbot
 Learn English by chatting with Phoebe.
 Improve your conversation skills.<br>
+Phoebe is a friendly chatbot that's powered by ChatGPT.
+Her personality is based on the character Phoebe from Friends.
 You can talk to Phoebe as if she was a real person.
 If you don't understand something she says, tell her and she will explain further.<br>

 Live Web App: